 Best Windshield Wipers: With a Clear View, You Can See Forever

-There you are, cruising down the highway at sundown.
-You happen to be headed straight into the sun's blinding rays.
-Just as you set the visor just right, a light rain shower starts up.
-You instinctively turn on the wipers, forgetting all about how busted they are.
-The tired wipers drag across the windshield, mixing the dust and pollen into the light mist that's coming down, leaving you with a glare-stricken mess you can't see anything through.
+There you are, cruising down the highway at dusk.
+You're headed straight into the golden-hour rays of the setting sun.
+This idyllic scene could be an 80s power-ballad video or a current male pharmaceuticals advertisement.
+In the middle of your slow-motion drive, a light rain shower starts.
+You instinctively flip on the wipers, forgetting how dry and crusty they are.
+The tired wipers chatter and screech across the windshield, mixing the dust and pollen into the light mist leaving you with a glare-stricken mess; your slow rock anthem is about to turn into a twangy country song – cuz you can't see the sunset, no more.

-So, you can go to the parts store and grab the cheapest thing on the shelf, but it won't be long until you wind up in the same situation.
-This buying guide highlights some of the best options on the market that are sure to keep you safe from a messy windshield.
+Nobody really thinks about them until they need them, you can go to the parts store and grab the cheapest thing on the shelf, but it won't be long until you wind up in the same situation.
+Taking the time to make the right decision when buying new wipers will save headaches down the road.

 Bosch DirectConnect